 Bonneville Broadcasting Consultants

 Bonneville Broadcast Consultants (BBC) was a division of Bonneville International Corporation, established around 1971 to provide specialized broadcast programming consulting and services, particularly to radio stations.
-Based in Tenafly, New Jersey, and led by Marlin Taylor, the company developed and distributed successful automated music formats—especially the “beautiful music” or easy listening style that made WRFM in New York a market leader.

 Behind the Scenes